gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ### Remarks

-When a memo is deleted, the result should be reported to CIC using a [Memo.Deleted](/CIC/References/APIs/Memo.md#Deleted) Event message.
+After successfully deleting a memo, you must send the result to CIC, using a [Memo.Deleted](/CIC/References/APIs/Memo.md#Deleted) event message.

 ### Message example